 Dr. Herrington spent 13 days, 18 hours and 47 minutes in space in 2002, taking his tribe’s flag to the International Space Station.
-His sessions with students are supported by a partnership between the CMHR and Information and Communication Technologies Association Manitoba (ICTAM) as part of DisruptED, an annual conference presented by RBC Future Launch about the future of work and technology.
+His sessions with students are supported by a partnership between the CMHR and Information and Communication Technologies Association Manitoba (ICTAM - will open in a new tab) as part of DisruptED - will open in a new tab, an annual conference presented by RBC Future Launch - will open in a new tab about the future of work and technology.

 WHAT – Indigenous astronaut speaks with students onsite and online